 · Hydrotherapy-use of water in the birthing pools

 · Active labour positions, using birthing balls, mats and bean bags

 · Gas and air (Entonox)

 · Women can also opt to bring their own TENS machine

 Epidurals are available on the delivery suite if needed, however, the evidence shows that continuous support from a midwife during labour is likely to decrease the need for a woman to request an epidural for pain relief.

 At the start of your pregnancy the midwife will agree with you as to what type of care you would like based on your preferences and previous medical and pregnancy history.

 If you have no current or previous medical problems the midwife will recommend midwifery-led care for you, as you will not need to see a hospital doctor during your pregnancy.
 This will be continuously reviewed with you throughout your pregnancy.

 We’d recommend the birth centre for you if:

-- Your waters break and are clear in colour
+· Your waters release and are clear in colour